Eggs for Dogs

-Eggs are an excellent source of high quality protein, containing all essential amino acids, iron, vitamins A, B6, B12, a moderate amount of D3, some vitamin E, selenium, zinc and iodine.
-As well, two important antioxidants, lutein and zeaxanthin, which are contained in the yolk, are reported to benefit eye health.
+Eggs are an excellent source of high quality protein, containing all essential amino acids, iron, vitamins A, B6, B12, a small amount of D3, some vitamin E, selenium, zinc and iodine as well, two important antioxidants, lutein and zeaxanthin, which are contained in the yolk.
+Lutein and zeaxanthin are reported to benefit eye health.
 Interestingly, eggs have an almost equally balanced 1:1 protein to fat ratio.

 The diets' of the laying hens impact the nutrient levels in eggs; free range, organically raised chickens living outdoors, eating their own species appropriate food, have higher amounts of vitamins D3 and E. It's nice if you can find these type of eggs, for yourself and your dog, but not essential.